Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-\begin{proof} First, note that we can think of the possible steps of obtaining $(\boldsymbol{\upsilon}',\Sigma'\times I)$ from $(\boldsymbol{\upsilon},\Sigma\times I)$ in two parts; handle stabilizations/destabilizations of the thickened surface and arc isotopies.
-It is easy to see that the handle stabilizations/destabilizations of a thickened surface $\Sigma\times I$ are captured by handle stabilizations/destabilizations of the underlying surface $\Sigma$, and vice versa.
-It is also easy to see that moves on a knotoid diagram are captured by the arc isotopies in the thickened surface.
-To prove that the arc isotopies are captured by the moves in the diagrams, we show that all possible shadows of the triangle moves are generated by the Reidemeister moves in $\Sigma$.
-To do so, we use induction on the number of strands, denoted by $n$, in the shadow of a triangle move.
-Figure \ref{shadows} shows that the isotopies of $\Sigma$ and Reidemeister moves are, respectively, enough for cases $n=0,1,2$.
-For $n\geq 3$, we apply subdivision on the edges of the triangle and express the triangle move as a finite sequence of triangle moves where $n\leq 2$. \end{proof}
+To prove that arc isotopies of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ are captured by isotopies of $\Sigma_g$ and Reidemeister moves on $(K,\Sigma_g)$, we first think of these arc isotopies as series of triangle moves $\Delta^{\pm 1}$ on the piecewise-linear representation of $(\boldsymbol{\upsilon},\Sigma_g\times I)$.
+Then we show that all possible shadows of the triangle moves are generated by isotopies of $\Sigma_g$ and Reidemeister moves on $(K,\Sigma_g)$.
+We use induction on the number of strands, denoted by $n$, in the shadow of a triangle move.
+Figure \ref{shadows} shows that the isotopies of $\Sigma_g$ and Reidemeister moves are, respectively, enough for the cases $n=0,1,2$ where the lines intersect for $n=2$.
+For non-intersecting lines in the case $n=2$, and for $n\geq 3$, we apply subdivision on the edges of the triangle and express the triangle move as a finite sequence of triangle moves of types given in Figure \ref{shadows}.

+Moreover, remember that in a triangle move, the triangle does not intersect a rail.
+In other words, during a triangle move, no parts of the piecewise-linear representation of a rail arc pass through a rail.
+This means that the shadow of the triangle of a triangle move does not contain an endpoint of the diagram.
+Hence, the realizations of triangle moves on the surface do not violate forbidden moves for knotoid diagrams as shown in Figure \ref{shadows} as well.
+This shows that an arc isotopy that transforms $(\boldsymbol{\upsilon},\Sigma_g\times I)$ into $(\boldsymbol{\upsilon}'',\Sigma_{g''}\times I)$ is captured by isotopies of $\Sigma_g$ and Reidemeister moves, which transforms $(K,\Sigma_g)$ into $(K'',\Sigma_{g''})$ without violating forbidden moves.